nvanvlasselaer/3D-motion_registration-tools/Project_Liberty/Driver/README.md

 ./liberty
 ```

 The driver should detect the connected motion tracker and display the number of sensors attached to it.
-It will then start printing the position and orientation data to the standard output (stdout).
+It will then start printing the position and orientation data to the fifo location ("/tmp/motion_data_fifo").

 Note: Ensure that you connect the sensors correctly.
 Connect the first sensor to input #1 and subsequent sensors to the following inputs without leaving any empty inputs in between.
-For example, if you have three sensors, connect them to inputs #1, #2, and #3, rather than #1, #2, and #5.
+For example, if you have three sensors, connect them to inputs #1, #2, and #3, rather than #1, #2, and #4.

 ## Development